Download

 For Parents — What You Actually Need to Know

 Cost is not the main barrier.
 Free resources combined with structured platforms like Gonit App can carry a student from beginner to competitive AMC 10 level.
+The real barriers are consistency, the right progression, and patience with a long-term goal.

 Signs your child is ready to level up: